 There is nothing more deliciously relaxing than coming home after a long day, taking a soothing hot bath with lavender bath salts or better yet, lavender bath tea.
 Pair that with nourishing lavender body butter and life is good!
-These recipes are favorites of my customers and clients to help them relax the nervous system and bring the body to a place of rest.
+These recipes are favorites of my family and friends to help them relax the nervous system and bring the body to a place of rest.

 Lavender has the additional benefit of being a divine treat for the skin.
 Its anti-inflammatory and soothing nature helps reduce redness and irritation of the skin.
 Because of its antimicrobial properties, lavender essential oil is a good external ally for those with acne (but for a long-term effective treatment for chronic acne, diet should be looked at).
 Many say it has anti-aging properties and helps maintain young, healthy, youthful skin.
 However lavender is incorporated into your beauty routine, prepare to feel loved, relaxed, and held.

 Lavender bath salts, lavender bath tea, and lavender body butter are some of my favorite recipes to share with others.
 They can be modified to fit anyone’s needs.
 In the ingredients where you see “herb of choice” or “oil of choice,” know that this is where you can add additional goodies to your blend.
 If you choose not to use herbs or essential oils other than lavender, just fill that other portion of the recipe with more lavender or lavender essential oil.

 You might be wondering what herbs or essential oils to add to the recipes.
 Here are a few suggestions: I like blending lavender with lemon or peppermint for a mentally invigorating but physically relaxing blend.
 Lavender and rose make a wonderful pair with a feminine kick.
 If you want to feel some self love, or love from others, add rose petals.
 Lavender and chocolate combined make a decadent bath-and-body set no one is likely to forget.
 These two combine in a way that may make people say they want to eat it (or lick you when you wear it)!
 Wearer beware.

 Lavender Bath Salts